 Comparisons between the United States and Rome go back to the very beginning.
 The first volume of Edward Gibbon’s magisterial The History of the Decline and Fall of the Roman Empire was published in 1776, the year of the Declaration of Independence.
 The Founding Fathers had a deep appreciation and understanding of classical antiquity, and to some extent, they modeled aspects of their new nation on that understanding of the Roman past.
 Southern planters retained a distinct fondness for the Roman aristocracy, cultivating a life of high-minded leisure on the backs of chattel slaves.

 On one hand, this is all beside the point.
-While the eastern half of the Roman Empire survived in some form for the next thousand years, brought to an end only by the Ottoman sultan Mehmed the Conqueror in 1453, the Roman Empire in the west did in fact come to an end.
-After a certain point, either 476 (Romulus Augustulus) or 480 (Julius Nepos), there was no longer an emperor in Ravenna claiming authority over the vast territory it had encompassed, stretching from the sands of the Sahara to the moors of northern Britain.
-Supply wagons laden with grain and olive oil for garrisons of Roman soldiers no longer rolled along roads maintained at state expense.
+While the eastern half of the Roman Empire survived in some form for another thousand years, brought to an end only by the Ottoman sultan Mehmed the Conqueror in 1453, the empire in the west did in fact come to a sharp end.
+After a certain point, either 476 (Romulus Augustulus) or 480 (Julius Nepos), there was no longer an emperor claiming authority over the vast territory Rome had encompassed, stretching from the sands of the Sahara to the moors of northern Britain.
+Supply wagons laden with grain and olive oil for Roman garrisons no longer rolled along roads maintained at state expense.
 The villas everywhere from Provence to Yorkshire in which Roman aristocrats had passed their time, plotting their election to town councils and composing bad poetry, fell into ruin.

 Let’s consider an alternative example.
 Imagine you were lucky enough to have been born the son of an aristocrat in Provence around the year 440.
 If you survived to the age of 60, your life at the end would not seem drastically different from what it was at the beginning.
 You paid your taxes, assuming you couldn’t dodge them, to a Burgundian or Visigothic king rather than a Roman emperor.
 Other than that, your life was pretty much the same.
 You still had your fancy villa with its bathhouse and library and comfortable furniture.
 You still wrote letters to your aristocratic friends and relatives in an educated Latin style so tortured that it was more of a status-signaling device than a means of communication.
 You still played politics in the nearest city, which was mostly as it was at the time of your birth: fewer people maybe, a local bishop with more influence, the buildings a bit more run down, but still recognizable.
 In your more self-aware moments, perhaps you recognized that the world had changed since your youth, but it wasn’t a huge concern.
 That aristocrat’s life changed little in material or ideological terms.

-Yet even in the most extreme cases of rapid transformation, like Britain, northern Gaul, and the Balkans, the day-to-day experience of living in a falling empire was banal in the extreme.
+Yet even in the most extreme cases of rapid transformation, like Britain, northern Gaul, and the Balkans, the day-to-day experience of living in a falling empire could be surprisingly banal.
 The tax collectors didn’t show up, which meant lower revenues for the provincial administration.
 A crumbling bridge and road never got the necessary repairs, so a formerly prosperous town was cut off from the transport network.
-Without revenues, pay and supplies of grain and wine never arrived for the local garrison of soldiers, who decided they would no longer carry out patrols to protect against marauders.
-That was when the banal might suddenly become much more serious: Without soldiers, a talented barbarian war-leader on the other side of the frontier decided to try his hand at raiding formerly protected territory.
+Without revenues, pay and supplies of grain and wine never arrived for the local soldiers, who decided they would no longer carry out patrols to protect against marauders.
+That was when the banal might suddenly become much more serious: Without soldiers, a talented barbarian war leader on the other side of the frontier decided to try his hand at raiding formerly protected territory.
 After some successful pillaging, that barbarian came back the next time with an army.

 The fall of an empire—the end of a polity, a socioeconomic order, a dominant culture, or the intertwined whole—looks more like a cascading series of minor, individually unimportant failures than a dramatic ending that appears out of the blue.
-Carts full of olive oil failing to arrive at some nameless fort because of a dysfunctional military bureaucracy, a corrupt official deciding to cook the books and claim taxes were collected when they really weren’t, a greedy aristocrat bribing that official instead of paying his bill, an aqueduct falling to pieces and nobody willing to front the funds to repair it.
+Supply carts failing to arrive at some nameless fort because of a dysfunctional military bureaucracy; a corrupt official deciding to cook the books and claim taxes were collected when they really weren’t; a greedy aristocrat bribing that official instead of paying his bill, an aqueduct falling to pieces and nobody willing to front the funds to repair it.

 Consider the city of Rome, no longer the capital as the empire wound down but still its symbolic heart.
-It suffered two dramatic sackings in the fifth century, the first at the hands of the Visigoths in 410, the second committed by the Vandals in 455.
+It suffered two dramatic sackings in the 5th century, the first at the hands of the Visigoths in 410, the second carried out by the Vandals in 455.
 But neither of those famous plunderings did the city in.
-Rome probably still had hundreds of thousands of inhabitants at the beginning of the sixth century, well into the barbarian Ostrogoths’ period of rule.
-What shrank Rome down to a mere few tens of thousands by the year 550 was the end of the annona, the intricate state-subsidized grain shipments that brought food to the city first from North Africa and then from Sicily.
-The megacity of Rome was an artificial creation of the Roman state and its Roman-style successor.
-Rome suffered plagues and sieges in the 530s, but Rome had dealt with plagues and sieges before.
+By some estimates, Rome still had at least 100,000 inhabitants well into the barbarian Ostrogoths’ period of rule.
+What shrank Rome to a few tens of thousands by the middle of the 6th century was the end of the annona, the intricate state-subsidized grain shipments that brought food to the city from North Africa and Sicily.
+The megacity of Rome was an artificial creation of the Roman state and its Roman-style Ostrogothic successor.
+Rome faced sieges and a plague outbreak in the 530s and 540s, but Rome had dealt with sieges and plagues before.
 What it could not survive was the cutting of its grain supply, and the end of the administrative apparatus that ensured its regular delivery.

 None of this is to say that there weren’t climactic battlefield defeats and wild disasters as the Roman Empire in the west and the Roman world came apart in slow, tortuous, almost imperceptible fashion.
-Psychopathic powers-behind-the-throne and incredibly incompetent rulers did their part.
+Incompetent rulers and psychopathic powers behind the throne did their part.
 Plagues appeared out of nowhere, killing millions.
 The climate slowly worsened, growing less stable and colder, with more frequent droughts and a less dependable growing season for key staple crops.
-The later Roman Empire faced enormous challenges, both natural and man-made.
+The late Roman Empire faced enormous challenges, both natural and human-made.
 There’s no doubt of that.

 Yet every state and society faces serious challenges.
 The difference lies in whether the underlying structures are healthy enough to effectively respond to those challenges.
-Viewed in this light, it’s less the arrival of the massive earthquake than whether the damaged infrastructure is rebuilt; not the crushing battlefield defeat, but whether competent new recruits and materiel can be found to replace what’s lost; not the feckless, no-clothes-having emperor, but whether the political system can either effectively work around him or remove him from power altogether.
-Successful states and societies are resilient when faced with even serious challenges.
+Viewed in this light, it’s less the massive earthquake than whether the damaged infrastructure is rebuilt; not the crushing battlefield defeat, but whether competent new recruits and materiel can be found to replace what’s lost; not the feckless, unclothed emperor, but whether the political system can either effectively work around him or remove him from power altogether.
+Successful states and societies are resilient when faced with serious challenges.
 Falling empires are not.

 The popular story version of this particular falling empire might focus on a twice-divorced serial philanderer and bullshit artist and make him the villain, rendering his downfall or ultimate triumph the climax of the narrative.
 But it’s far more likely that the real meat of the issue will be found in a tax code full of sweetheart deals for the ultra-wealthy, the slashed budgets of county public health offices, the lead-contaminated water supplies.
 And that’s to say nothing of the decades of pointless, self-perpetuating, and almost undiscussed imperial wars that produce no victories but plenty of expenditures in blood and treasure, and a great deal of justified ill will.

-Historians will look back at some enormous disaster, either ongoing now or in the decades or centuries to come, and say that it was just the icing on the cake.
-The foundation had already been laid long before then, in the text of legislation nobody bothered reading, in local elections nobody was following, in speeches nobody thought were important enough to comment on, in a thousand tiny disasters that amounted to a thousand little cuts on the body politic.
+Historians will look back at some enormous disaster, either ongoing now or in the decades or centuries to come, and say it was just icing on the cake.
+The foundation had already been laid long before, in the text of legislation nobody bothered reading, in local elections nobody was following, in speeches nobody thought were important enough to comment on, in a thousand tiny disasters that amounted to a thousand little cuts on the body politic.

-It took a long time, decades, for the true reality of the change to hit the Romans whose writings have survived to the present day.
-Aristocratic Roman officials in Italy maintained the same kind of administrative structure their fathers and grandfathers had, writing the same kinds of administrative letters for Ostrogothic kings of Italy that they had for emperors beforehand.
+It took a long time, decades, for the true reality of the change to hit the Romans whose writings have survived.
+Aristocratic Roman officials in Italy maintained the same kind of bureaucratic structure their fathers and grandfathers had, writing the same kinds of administrative letters for Ostrogothic kings of Italy that they had for emperors beforehand.
 The pull of the past is strong.
-The mental frameworks through which we understand the world are durable, far more so than its actual fabric.
+The mental frameworks through which we understand the world are durable, far more than its actual fabric.
 The new falls into the old, square pegs into round holes no matter how poor the fit, simply because the round holes are what we have available.